 Why is There a Range of Calories in Bone Broth?

-Bone broth calories are determined by a few things:
+Bone broth calories and nutrition are determined by a few things:

 Cook Time: a longer simmer time will extract collagen and protein from the bones.

 This should result in more protein per cup.
 Simmer times of 24 hours may be needed for beef bone broth in order to maximize the collagen and protein.

 Bones to Water Ratio: The amount of bones you use per pot of bone broth affects the calories and protein.

 More bones will give you higher protein and slightly more calories per cup.
 More bones vs. water gives you more concentrated bone broth that should gel in the fridge.

 Fat Removal or Not: The biggest driver of calories in bone broth is fat.
 Some cooks prefer to remove the natural ‘fat cap’ that assembles on top of your bone broth once it is properly cooled.

 Others prefer to leave the fat as it adds flavour and healthy fats.
 If you remove the fat cap then you’ll have low calories and fat free bone broth.

 Amount of Vegetables Used: Carbohydrates in bone broth are determined by the amount of vegetables used.